jpcompartir/JPackage/README.md

 devtools::install_github("jpcompartir/JPackage")
 ```

-## Example

-This is a basic example which shows you how to solve a common problem:

 # JPackage
 personal functions for analysis, liable to break and/or be changed or removed at any time, enter with caution!